Official: Afghan soldier kills 3 US service members

-Three US soldiers were killed and another wounded during a joint US-Afghan military operation in Nangarhar Province on Saturday, US officials told CNN.
+Three US soldiers were killed and another wounded during a joint US-Afghan military operation Saturday in Nangarhar province, US officials told CNN.

+On Monday, the Pentagon said the three soldiers were Sgt.
+Eric M. Houck, 25, of Baltimore; Sgt.
+William M. Bays, 29 of Barstow, California; and Corporal Dillon C. Baldridge, 22 of Youngsville, North Carolina.

-One American official said the soldiers were shot in an apparent insider attack, also known as a "green-on-blue" because of the color-coding system used by NATO.
+An American official said the soldiers were shot in an apparent insider attack, also known as a "green-on-blue" incident because of the color-coding system used by NATO.
 During such assaults, members of the Afghan security forces are known to target US and other NATO soldiers.

-The shooter in Saturday's incident was believed to be a member of the Afghan military, the US official said.
+The shooter in Saturday's incident was an Afghan army commando, Nangarhar provincial spokesman Attaullah Khogyani said.
+He said the assailant was killed by Afghan forces.

 The shootings occurred in the Achin District, where US and Afghan troops have been carrying out a monthslong offensive against a local affiliate of ISIS, officials said.